zghodsi/zghodsi.github.io/index.md

 ---

 ### News
+**May 2021** Our paper, "DeepReDuce: ReLU Reduction for Fast Private Inference", will appear at ICML 2021.

+**Apr 2021** Our paper, "Generating and Characterizing Scenarios for Safety Testing of Autonomous Vehicles", has been accepted to IEEE IV 2021.

 **Sep 2020** Our paper, "CryptoNAS: Private Inference on a ReLU Budget", has been accepted to NeurIPS 2020.

 **Sep 2019** I will be joining NVIDIA Research for an internship, thrilled to be working with [Anima Anandkumar](https://research.nvidia.com/person/anima-anandkumar).